ouspg/SoftwareHardwareSec/3.Shellcoding/docker/README.md

 - `/bin/overflow` (symlinked into `/nix/store`), compiled in 32-bit mode with task-specific compiler flags.
 - Pinned 32-bit GNU C Library (`glibc`), dynamic linker (`ld-linux.so.2`), `socat`, standard coreutils, and a basic shell.

-Upon connection, the service emits an information leak corresponding to the selected task, as we can't use `gdb` anymore to obtain some basic information:
+Upon connection, the service emits an information leak corresponding to the selected task, as we can't use `gdb` anymore to obtain some basic information or control ASLR level:

 | Task | Leak                         | Meaning                                          |
 | :--: | :--------------------------- | :----------------------------------------------- |